 The Office of Financial Aid will send you a revised eFAAN when we certify your loan to the lender.
 Most lenders will electronically forward your loan disbursements to UMD on the date(s) requested, as long as you have responded to the approval disclosure and sent them the Private Education Loan Self-certification form.

-UMD will electronically transfer your loan disbursement to your tuition account with Student Accounts Receivable.
+UMD will electronically transfer your loan disbursement to your tuition account with Student Financial Services.
 Funds will first be credited toward any outstanding tuition and fees.

 The 2009 Truth in Lending Act requires lenders to disclose loan information to you as a part of the application process.